Termination of Linear Loops over the Integers: Background

-\begin{theorem}[Masser] The free Abelian group $L(\bgamma)$ has a basis $\vv_1,\cdots,\vv_l\in\ZZ^s$ for which
+\begin{theorem}[Masser] The free Abelian group \(L(\bgamma)\) has a basis \(\bv_1,\ldots,\bv_l\in\ZZ^s\) for which

-where $H$ and $D$ bound respectively the heights and degrees of all the $\gamma_i$. \end{theorem}
+where \(H\) and \(D\) bound respectively the heights and degrees of all the \(\gamma_i\). \end{theorem}

-Membership of a tuple $\vv \in \ZZ^s$ in $L(\bgamma)$ can be computed in polynomial space, using a decision procedure for the existential theory of the reals.
-In combination with Theorem~\ref{thm:Mas}, it follows that we can compute a basis for $L(\bgamma)$ in polynomial space by brute-force search.
+Membership of a tuple \(\bv \in \ZZ^s\) in \(L(\bgamma)\) can be computed in polynomial time, using exponentiation by squaring method.
+In combination with \autoref{thm:Mas}, it follows that we can compute a basis for \(L(\bgamma)\) in polynomial space by brute-force search.